howerj/lfsr-vhdl/readme.md

 	make synthesis implementation bitfile

-The system has not been tested on an FPGA at the moment.
-If you have any luck, let me know.

 # Instruction Set and System Design

 A short summary of the instruction set and design:

-* The machine is an accumulator based machine.
+* The machine is accumulator based.
 * All instructions are 16-bits in length.
-* The top four bits determine the instruction.
+* The top four bits determine the instruction to be executed.
-* The lowest four bits are the operand parameter.
+* The lowest twelve bits are the operand parameter.
 * Addresses are in number of 16-bit cells, not bytes.
 * The program counter is 8-bits in size and is advanced with a LFSR.
-* The top most bit determined whether the operand is used directly or whether or it loaded first.
+* The top most bit, part of the 4-bit instruction selector, determines whether the operand is used directly or whether or it loaded first.
+* It is possible to configure at time of synthesis many parameters of the core (polynomial value and LFSR width, jump conditions, using an add instruction, and more), not all of which are compatible with the Forth image in the hex file `lfsr.hex`.

-The instruction set has been carefully chosen so that it should be very simple to implement in a traditional manner, or in a bit-serial fashion (much like my other CPU project at
+The instruction set has been carefully chosen so that it should be very simple to implement in a bit-serial fashion (much like my other CPU project at
-<https://github.com/howerj/bit-serial> that runs on an FPGA).
-It has
+<https://github.com/howerj/bit-serial> that runs on an FPGA), or
+in the traditional bit parallel way.

-also been designed so that it should be possible to implement in 7400 series logic ICs (excluding ROM and RAM) as well as on an FPGA.
-There may be no savings in logic on an FPGA due to the fact that slices have a built in carry chain (usually), but a comparison could be made when the system is implemented on an FPGA (This has been done, there is very little difference).
+It has also been designed so that it should be possible to implement in 7400 series logic ICs (excluding ROM and RAM) as well as on an FPGA.
+There may be no savings in logic on an FPGA due to the fact that slices have a built in carry chain (usually), but a comparison could be made when the system is implemented on an FPGA (This has been done, there is very little difference, but it is slightly smaller and faster than using an adder even on an FPGA).

 As the Program Counter does not use addition, it was decided that addition should be removed from the instruction set.
 It would be a bit weird to worry about all the gates the Program Counter is using and then just include an adder elsewhere.
 The ADD instruction is sorely missed and makes the Forth code more complex and slows it down.
-The only other instruction that feels like it should be present (to me) is bit-wise OR, in practice it is not used that much within the interpreter so it not missed, it is reimplemented using bitwise AND and INVERT (XOR against all bits set).
+The only other instruction that feels like it should be present is bit-wise OR, in practice it is not used that much within the interpreter so it not missed, it is reimplemented using bitwise AND and INVERT (XOR against all bits set).